UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Read an analog electric meter by recording the lower number indicated on each dial, moving from the rightmost dial to the left.

+Analog meters can look slightly intimidating because they rely on a series of clock-like dials that do not all turn in the same direction.
+However, when you need to read electric meter dials, following a few strict rules makes the process completely foolproof.
 Imagine a meter face with five distinct dials.
-To get an accurate reading, you must ignore the chaos of the spinning disk and focus solely on the position of the hands on these dials.
+To get an accurate reading, ignore the chaos of the spinning horizontal disk below and focus solely on the position of the individual pointers.

-Start with the dial on the far right.
+1. Read from right to left: Start with the dial on the far right side of the unit.
 This represents the single kilowatt-hours (kWh).
 Write down this number, then move to the dial immediately to its left.
-Continue this process until you have recorded numbers for all five dials.
-Reading in this direction helps you determine the correct number if a hand is landing on a borderline position.
-You will write the numbers down in the order you read them, but the final reading is interpreted as a normal whole number (e.g., 1-2-3-4-5).
+Continue this exact sequence until you have recorded numbers for all five dials.

-Beneath the dials, you will see a flat, rotating metal disk.
-This disk spins faster as you consume more electricity.
-If it is whirring rapidly, high-demand appliances like your air conditioner or dryer are likely running.
-If it is crawling slowly, your energy usage is currently low.
+Beneath these faces, you will see a flat metal disk.
+This horizontal spinner moves faster as you consume more electricity.
+If it is whirring rapidly, high-demand appliances like your HVAC system or electric dryer are actively running.
+If it is crawling slowly, your current energy consumption is very low.

 Infographic showing a man and a smart meter, with steps to read kWh, codes, and compare online.